akrbanjevic1/CryptoScreen-Android-/README.md

 7/28/2019:
 I am now working on adding Firebase to the app.
 I have already created the activity for the log-in screen, and I have written the code to start that activity.
 In addion, I am currently in the process of adding the necessary dependencies.

+8/25/2019:
+So far, Firebase has been implemented and it seems to be working.
+I have successfully managed to create a log-in activity that takes in e-mail and password as parameters, and it incorporate error-checking methods to see if the user has successfully managed to enter the correct user and pass.
+From here, I would like to implement a Firebase database that contains user account-specific data and can be retrieved via the login info.